Updated April 11, 2023

 As per Docker, Docker container is “a standardized unit of software.”
-In simple words, Docker container is a writeable image (Docker Image) so to understand containers we need to understand what a Docker image is.
+In simple words, Docker container is a writeable image (Docker Image), so to understand containers, we need to understand what a Docker image is.
 Docker container image is an application package that includes all its libraries and dependencies in it so that we can run the container quickly and reliably using this image regardless of infrastructure.
-If you are able to install Docker engine on the machine, it means you can run containers as well without any issue.
+If you are able to install the Docker engine on the machine, it means you can run containers as well without any issue.
 We can run Ubuntu, CentOS, and even Windows Server Core as a Docker Container.
 We can create our own container image using the base image.

 Why should we use Docker Containers?

 Portable: Docker container is an industry-standard for the containerized application so that it can be run anywhere.
 If you have a containerized application that is running on Windows, but due to business requirements, you have to run that application on Linux, you can easily run it on Linux as well without modifying a single code.

 Lightweight: Docker container uses the host OS kernel to communicate with hardware like storage, NIC, etc. that’s why Docker container does not need a full-blown OS for every application.
 It boots faster than VM as it is lightweight.

 Greater efficiency: Docker containers help us to deploy, update and scale our application easily and more quickly.

 Platform Independent: We can run Docker containers on Linux, Windows or any Public Cloud platforms such as Azure, AWS, GCP, DigitalOcean, etc. and even on raspberry pi.

 Secure: Docker containers are secure as it provides great isolation among application running as a container.
 Each container has its own filesystem, namespace, and groups, so if any application is attacked by any intrusion or malware, it will only affect that single container.